List of Gad Guard characters: Katana

 Katana (pronounced kah-ta-nah, as opposed to ka-tah-nah, like the sword) is the main anti-hero of the series who acts as antagonist to the main characters, though he constantly switches between villain and ally from situation to situation, depending on his ever-shifting mood.
-Appearing as a gothic mutation of a schoolboy in a striped shirt, sweater vest, tie and slacks, all under a trench coat, Katana is tall and narrow in appearance, gaunt and deathly pale, with a scar beneath his left eye and is constantly carrying a gun.
+Appearing as a gothic mutation of a schoolboy in a striped shirt, sweater vest, tie, and slacks, all under a trench coat, Katana is tall and narrow in appearance, gaunt and deathly pale, with a scar beneath his left eye, and he is constantly carrying a gun.
 Katana works as a man-for-hire, living on the garage-level of an abandoned building on the edge of a junkyard in Night Town.
 Dark, cold and stoic by nature, Katana lives alone, having no friends and seemingly not wanting any.
 However, Katana develops a very strong and almost obsessive attachment to Saiyuri over the course of the story, her disappearance becoming the main motivation for his actions near the end of the series.
 Another person important to Katana is Radigue, who acted as Katana's father after his family died in a shipwreck and is most likely to be the originator of Katana's secret enjoyment of building machinery and digging up Heavy Metal parts.
 Personality-wise, he shows no interest in much of anything but money and rising to the top of the criminal ladder, his grand intention to rule over Night Town.
 While not evil, Katana is a sociopath.